migueldeicaza/SwiftTerm/README.md

 it handles UTF, Unicode and grapheme clusters better than those and has a more complete coverage of terminal emulation.
 XtermSharp is generally attempting to keep up.

+# SwiftTerm library

+The SwiftTerm library itself contains the source code for both the engine and the front-ends.
+The front-ends are conditionally compiled based on the target platform.

+The engine is in this directory, while code for macOS lives under `Mac`, and code for iOS, lives under `iOS`.
+Given that those two share a lot of common traits, the shared code is under `Apple`.

 Features
 ========